awsdocs/iam-user-guide/doc_source/reference_policies_iam-condition-keys.md

 }
 ```

+**The oaud Key in Google**
+Works with string operators
+If you use Google for web identity federation, the accounts\.google\.com:oaud key in a trust policy specifies the Google audience for the account\.
+If that app\_id value is scoped to a particular device or client, but you waish to authorize against the service ID or project ID, The key is multivalued, meaning that you test it in a policy using [condition set operators](reference_policies_multi-value-conditions.md)\.
+The key can contain the following values:
++ If the user is unauthenticated, the key contains only `unauthenticated`\.
++ If the user is authenticated, the key contains the value `authenticated` and the name of the login provider used in the call \(`graph.facebook.com`, `accounts.google.com`, or `www.amazon.com`\)\.

 **More Information About Web Identity Federation**
 For more information about web identity federation, see the following:
 + [Amazon Cognito Overview](https://docs.aws.amazon.com/mobile/sdkforandroid/developerguide/cognito-auth.html#d0e840) in the *AWS Mobile SDK for Android Developer Guide* guide